JDNSaiCharanKatta/aws-cloud-formation-project1/README.md

 This project defines a complete AWS infrastructure using **nested CloudFormation stacks** to promote reusability, modularity, and clean architecture practices.

-## 🔍 Project Overview
-I structured the infrastructure using nested CloudFormation stacks, each dedicated to a specific AWS service.
-This modular approach improves scalability, security, and maintainability.

 ## ⚙️ Technologies Used

 - AWS CloudFormation (YAML)